Funeral for a Friend: Musical style and influences

-Funeral for a Friend have shown progression and an increase of maturity with each record.
-Critics have cited their sound to have developed around post-hardcore, emo, melodic hardcore, heavy metal and screamo.
+Funeral for a Friend's music has been described variously as post-hardcore, emo, melodic hardcore, and screamo.
 Guitarist Gavin Burrough describes the band's style as eclectic, based on each members individual influences and summarising Funeral for a Friend's style by pointing out "there's a definite melancholy feel to our tracks[...]
 We can punish you with our metallic, angular riffs, and also seduce you with our serene melodies."
-Deftones, Glassjaw, Iron Maiden and The Get Up Kids have been said to be their primary influences.
-The band has commented on the uses of the tag emo, drummer Ryan Richards stated: "I have no more problem with being called emo than with being called metal or hardcore, I just don't think any one term or label does justice to the music we do."
+Their influences include Shai Hulud, Glassjaw, Poison the Well, Thursday, Manic Street Preachers, Far, Texas is the Reason, Onelinedrawing, Lifetime, Quicksand, the Movielife, Helmet, the Haunted, At the Gates, Vision of Disorder, Refused, Lostprophets, Pantera, Smashing Pumpkins, Stampin' Ground, Iron Maiden, Metallica, Sepultura, Pearl Jam, Earthtone9, Deadguy, Kiss It Goodbye, and Drowningman.
+Regarding the "emo" label, drummer Ryan Richards has said "I have no more problem with being called emo than with being called metal or hardcore, I just don't think any one term or label does justice to the music we do."

 Their earlier EPs and their debut album Casually Dressed & Deep in Conversation were considered their heaviest work for some time, as their subsequent material used less aggressive vocals and instrumentation; however, recent years have seen a resurgence of such elements and a higher number of 'heavy' songs. "tour de force of audience-friendly post-hardcore".
 Their second album Hours is seen as being a part of the new wave of emo that occurred during the mid-2000s.
 Songs on Hours were seen as the band "transcending their genre limitations", including "History" which combines "melodic interplay and sincere lyricism".